-- E. A written grievance must set forth the following: - 1.
-A complete statement of the grievance and the facts upon which it is based, and all materials related to the grievance shall be submitted at Step 1 of the grievance process.
-Only that information presented shall be considered during the grievance resolution process. - 2.
+- E. A written grievance must set forth the following: - A complete statement of the grievance and the facts upon which it is based, and all materials related to the grievance shall be submitted at Step 1 of the grievance process.
+Information known at the time of filing presented shall be considered during the grievance resolution process.
+Additional information that may have been obtained after the initial filing of the Step 1 grievance may be considered as the process moves forward. - 2.
 The section or sections of this agreement claimed to have been violated; and - 3.
 The remedy or correction requested. - F. The Union will be notified of any grievances filed by its bargaining unit employees.